microsoft/bedrock-cli/guides/building-helm-charts-for-spk.md

 The manifest generation pipeline is created by:

-1. Invoking `spk hld init`
+1. Invoking `bedrock hld init`
 2. Committing and pushing the outputted artifacts
-3. Installing the generated pipelines yaml file by invoking `spk hld install-manifest-pipeline` in a HLD repository.
+3. Installing the generated pipelines yaml file by invoking `bedrock hld install-manifest-pipeline` in a HLD repository.

 This pipeline will be triggered off _any_ changes to the `master` branch of the HLD repository, rendering the HLD to static Kubernetes manifests that are